-The financial statements of the Board are prepared in conformity with generally accepted accounting principles (GAAP) applicable to governments in the United States of America.
+The financial statements of the Board are prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) applicable to governments in the United States of America.

 Government-Wide and Fund Financial Statements

 The Board follows GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, as amended by Statement No. 41, insofar as the reporting of budgetary data.
 The statement makes annual reports easier to understand and more useful to those who use governmental financial information to make decisions and includes: